elicer/gs-consuming-rest-android/README.src.md

 Summary
 -------

 Congratulations!
-You have just developed a simple REST client using Spring.
+You have developed a simple REST client using Spring for Android.

 There's more to building and working with REST APIs than is covered here.